 Baker Street Two Way Project

 Many of our members and the wider community have raised concerns for some time about the dominance of traffic in the area and associated noise, pedestrian and cyclist safety concerns and pollution.
 In 2011 we commissioned a Traffic & Pedestrian Study followed by an Urban Realm & Transport Study, the results of which supported our aspirations to removing the existing Baker Street gyratory.

-Turning Baker Street and Gloucester Place to two-way flow would reduce the impact and dominance of traffic, making the area more attractive to residents and businesses.
+Turning Baker Street and Gloucester Place to two-way flow will reduce the impact and dominance of traffic, making the area more attractive to residents and businesses.
 This isn’t just a traffic project, albeit a very big one, as the benefits will dramatically transform and revitalise our area for everyone.
-As part of changes pavements will be widened , innovative new pedestrian crossings will be introduced, improved cycling facilities implemented and better lighting and greening.
+As part of changes pavements will be widened as you will already see , innovative new pedestrian crossings will be introduced, improved cycling facilities implemented and better lighting and greening.
 Take a look at our Infographic which neatly summaries the benefits and key aspects of the project.